 - Photo credit: Maxime Coquard © Queensland Government

 From the lookout, gaze over the Mossman River with its scenic backdrop of mountain ranges.
-Feel rejuvenated as you watch cool river waters tumble and swirl around massive granite boulders.
 Look for jungle perch and saw-shelled turtles in the river below.

 This park is part of the Wet Tropics World Heritage Area, famed for its exceptional natural beauty, outstanding examples of the record of life, evolutionary history and remarkable diversity.

 Getting there and getting around

 Baral Marrjanga track is in the Mossman Gorge section of Daintree National Park (CYPAL), about 80km north of Cairns.

 - The Baral Marrjanga track begins from the shuttle bus stop/car park in Mossman Gorge day-use area.
 Refer to map .

 - Follow the track to the Mossman River lookout.
 Return the way you came.

 The track is suitable for wheelchairs, strollers and the vision-impaired.